 How to become a Counsellor or Psychotherapist in Canada?

-Research shows what clients have always known… that higher education does not always equate to competency in providing mental health services.
+Research shows what clients have always known… when it comes to providing mental health services, level of education does not always equate to positive results.
 “Genuineness and empathy” by the counsellor have been identified as the most important indicators of therapeutic benefit.

-Many professional therapists will tell you that for them the process of becoming a counsellor has been a life-long calling.
-Beginning in childhood, their curiosity and genuine concern for others influenced the way they interacted with the world.
-The drive to help others, combined with specialized training, and supervised experience prepared them to pursue their ultimate career goal.
+Most practitioners will tell you that for them, the process of becoming a counsellor or therapist began in childhood and evolved into a life-long calling.
+Curiosity and genuine concern for others influenced the way they interact with the world.
+This innate drive to help others, combined with specialized training, and supervised experience led to their ultimate career goal.

-The roles of professional counsellor and psychotherapist overlap in several contexts.
-Both interact with clients using knowledge and skill to produce predictable therapeutic results.
+The roles of counsellors, addictions workers,and psychotherapists overlap in several contexts.
+All require interacting with clients using knowledge and skill to produce predictable therapeutic results.
 Interactions by the counsellor and psychotherapist are based upon ethical and recognized treatment strategies to help clients alleviate cognitive and emotional distress.
 Both professionals may qualify for designation as mental health providers through various professional associations and regulatory colleges.

-The entry-level counsellor is trained to provide counselling services consistent with the ethical guidelines and competency standards set by the profession.
-Counsellors treat clients who are experiencing symptoms that cause mild impairment in cognitive, emotional or behavioral function, but are still marginally functional in most areas of life; and clients who wish to enhance their personal growth or productivity.
-The entry-level counsellor selects and applies appropriate treatment strategies based on recognized psychological theories, anticipates the outcome, and responds competently to each client’s unique situation in areas such as:
+Professional Counsellors treat clients who are experiencing symptoms that cause mild impairment in cognitive, emotional or behavioral function; are marginally functional in most areas of life; and clients who wish to enhance their personal growth or productivity.
+Entry-level counsellors find employment in setting such as private practice, community clinics, businesses, crisis intervention, hospice, to name a few.
+The counsellor selects and applies appropriate treatment strategies based on recognized psychological theories, anticipates the outcome, and responds competently to situations such as:

 - depression and anxiety related disorders